 Because the international system lacks central features of domestic law, its underlying legal premise is voluntarism: the idea that states consent to participate in international law.
 As a consequence, state-centric international law is mainly "positivist," meaning that law is created through the practice of states.
 States either make explicit compacts with one another through treaties, or they evolve patterns of interaction (customs) that create predictable and stable international relations.
-Though no state functions as the supreme sovereign, states taken together are lawmakers, though occasionally they may delegate lawmaking power to international order, are the only entity with lawmaking power.
+Though no state functions as the supreme sovereign, states taken together are lawmakers, though occasionally they may delegate lawmaking power to international organizations.
+With a qualification discussed below, states, in the current international order, are the only entity with lawmaking power.
 As set out in Article 38 of the Statute of the International Court of Justice (ICJ), state-centric international law recognizes three "sources" of law, of which the first two are overwhelmingly more important: